Riverscapes/tat-addin/docs/who.md

 ---
-title: Who is the GCD Team?
+title: Who is the TAT Team?
 weight: 3
 ---

 ## Project Inception & Vision

+The Topographic Analysis Toolkit is a repackaging

 ### The Early Days

 <a href="http://joewheaton.org"><img class="float-left" src="{{ site.baseurl }}/assets/images/people/Wheaton_round.png"></a>
 <a href="https://www.waikato.ac.nz/staff-profiles/people/jbrasing"><img class="float-right" src="{{ site.baseurl }}/assets/images/people/Brasington_round.png"></a>
 The GCD Software ![Icon]({{ site.baseurl }}/assets/images/icons/GCDAddIn.png) was originally developed by [Joe Wheaton](http://www.joewheaton.org) ([Utah State University Department of Watershed Sciences](http://www.cnr.usu.edu/wats/)) and [James Brasington](https://www.waikato.ac.nz/staff-profiles/people/jbrasing) ([The University of Waikato (New Zealand)](https://www.waikato.ac.nz)).
 Joe and James started collaborating on the geomorphic change detection back in 2004 during Joe's PhD.
 During Joe's Masters with [Greg Pasternack](http://pasternack.ucdavis.edu/), he became familiar with James' early work on change detection and topographic surveying (Brasington et al. 2001, Brasington et al. 2003) and employed some of his methods in their work on the [Mokelumne](http://shira.lawr.ucdavis.edu/).
 James taught Joe how to code in Matlab, and they knocked up the first version (DoD 1) shortly thereafter.
 Joe coded up the Matlab code together simply to make his own life easier for processing DoDs and keeping a handle on the housekeeping associated with this sort of analysis.
 He soon realized that many in the geomorphology community were struggling with the same problems and decided to build an easier-to-use piece of software so folks could do this analysis in GIS and avoid making silly and costly mistakes.